Jc-alt logo

 return 0

-# leftMax[i]: Maximum height from 0 to index i
+# leftMax[i]: Maximum height from 0 -> i: (iterating left to right)

 leftMax = [0] * n